matplotlib/matplotlib/doc/api/image_api.rst

 The processing steps for rendering a pseudo color image are:

-1. rasample to user input to the required dimensions
+1. resample the user input to the required dimensions
 2. normalize the user data via a `~.colors.Normalize` instance
 3. colormap from the normalized data to RGBA via a `~.colors.Colormap` instance